 The high-output pickups are a very nice upgrade that enables a more modern metal tone without sacrificing retro vibes.
 There’s good clarity, and the HM Strat offers rich, creamy mids that also translate to a fierce bite when you apply hard distortion.
 With a set of heavy strings and a fat tube amp, and you get a really mighty metal tone.

-Coming in at $1,199, it’s not the most affordable HSS metal Strat, but it’s not that much when you consider the authenticity and high-quality components.
+It’s not the most affordable HSS metal Strat, but it’s not that much when you consider the authenticity and high-quality components.
 If you want a classic Superstrat with better performance, it’s well worth the price.

 Fender Limited Edition HM Strat VS Fender Player Stratocaster HSS

 If a Fender Limited Edition HM Stratocaster sounds a bit pricey and you don’t need all the fancy features, a Fender Player HSS Stratocaster is worth considering.
 For about half the price, you get a versatile power Strat.
 It may not have the Floyd Rose bridge, shred-optimized neck, or edgy style of the HM Strat, but it’s got a good bridge humbucker and a cool overall style.
-So, if you want a real Strat that’s good for hard rock but doesn’t break the bank, check it out.
+So, if you want a real Strat that’s good for hard rock but doesn’t break the bank, check it out here.

 Pros & Cons